QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	4	0.61	0.0	0.0	0	0	0	1
 	5	0.68	0.0	0.0	0	0	0	1

+ For cylindrical members, the **reference area** used for the evaluation of **drag forces** is the projected member surface area :math:`A = d \, l`, where :math:`d` is the member diameter and :math:`l` is the (submerged) member length.

+ The **reference volume** used for the evaluation of **added mass** and **Froude–Krylov** forces is the member volume :math:`V = \frac{d^2}{4} \, \pi \, l`.

 :code:`HYDROMEMBERCOEFF_RECT`
  defines a table that contains the hydrodynamic normal coefficients that are used for the **rectangular** members of the substructure.
 Each row contains one group of coefficients that can be used by one or more rectangular members.
 The table contains eight entries.
-These are the ID number of the group, the normal drag coefficient along the members x-direction, the normal added mass coefficient along the members x-direction, the normal dynamic pressure coefficient along the members x-direction, the normal drag coefficient along the members y-direction, the normal added mass coefficient along the members y-direction, the normal dynamic pressure coefficient along the members y-direction and a flag that enables the MacCamy-Fuchs correction (MCFC) and an optional entry for an axial drag coefficient CdAx.
+These are the ID number of the group, the normal drag coefficient along the members local x-axis, the normal added mass coefficient along the members local x-axis, the normal dynamic pressure coefficient along the members local x-axis, the normal drag coefficient along the members local y-axis, the normal added mass coefficient along the members local y-axis, the normal dynamic pressure coefficient along the members local y-axis and a flag that enables the MacCamy-Fuchs correction (MCFC) and an optional entry for an axial drag coefficient CdAx.
 The last two columns are also optional, and allow to specify a cut off frequency and blend factor alpha to apply a high pass filter to be applied to the viscous drag forces, see :ref:`High-Pass Filtered Morison Drag`.

  .. code-block:: console
 	:caption: : The HYDROMEMBERCOEFF_RECT table